jackmayhew/tabzen-lander/README.md

 ## About TabZen

-TabZen blocks intrusive ads, giving you a cleaner view of guitar, bass, and drum tabs.
+TabZen blocks intrusive ads on popular tab webstes, giving a cleaner view of guitar, bass, and drum tabs.

 ## How to Access the Site